 Pinecone Fish Facts

-There is also a bioluminescent organ known as a photophore on each side of the lower jaw.
-These utilize symbiotic bacteria within the organs to produce a pale light which perhaps helps to attract the zooplankton that the animal feeds on.
+Finally, each individual also develops a bioluminescent organ known as a photophore.
+The remarkable organs grow on each side of the lower jaw.
+These utilize symbiotic bacteria within the organs to produce a pale light, believed by researchers to attract the zooplankton that the animal feeds on.

 - Kingdom: Animalia

 - Family: Monocentridae

 Pinecone Fish Distribution, Habitat, and Ecology

 Naturally, under the circumstances, each of the various forms of Pinecone Fish has its own specific native territory.
 But, all of them appear to live in the same general area of the world.
 More precisely, these fish evolved as endemic to tropical and subtropical regions of the Indo-Pacific Ocean.

 Yet, while the range of the four known species covers a great deal of territory, the greatest concentration appears to be in the vicinity of Madagascar, near Africa.
 The different varieties of this fish typically live along the ocean floor, within a specific depth range of roughly 33-656 ft (10-200 m).

 Many individuals of all species also appear to prefer to inhabit coral reefs, rocky areas, caves, and ledges.
 In all parts of its range, though, the Pinecone Fish appears to live a primarily nocturnal life.
 In addition, all known varieties typically live in very large groupings, known as schools.

 Regrettably, researchers presently still known very little about some facets of the life of these amazing creatures.
 One of these is its reproductive biology.
 But experts do believe that, once laid, neither parent guards or cares for the eggs.
 It mainly feeds on tiny prey, mostly including plankton.